o-t-w/blog/src/content/blog/prefix.md

 There are a great many prefixed properties for styling scrollbars.
 These are not a web standard and will never be a web standard, but they do still work in Chrome and Safari.
 The standard properties for styling scrollbars are `scrollbar-width` and `scrollbar-color`, which have never required a prefix.

-The CSS `stretch` keyword as a value for `width` and `height` is not implemented in [any browser](https://caniuse.com/mdn-css_properties_width_stretch) yet.
-The equivalent prefixed value `-webkit-fill-available` works in Chrome/Edge and Safari. `-moz-available` is required for Firefox.
+The CSS `stretch` keyword as a value for `width` and `height` is implemented only in [Chrome/Edge](https://chromestatus.com/feature/6176445286842368).
+The equivalent prefixed value `-webkit-fill-available` works in Safari and older versions of Chrome/Edge. `-moz-available` is required for Firefox.

 `box-decoration-break` requires a `-webkit` prefix in Safari.
 Chrome/Edge shipped full unprefixed support for this property in [version 130](https://developer.chrome.com/blog/box-decoration-break#inline_fragmentation).